casdoor/casdoor-website/docs/how-to-connect/oauth.md

 For more details, please see [OIDC standard](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse)
 :::

-- `/api/get-account` get the details of the current account

-It is in casdoor's own format API to obtain all the information of the [user](/docs/basic/core-concepts#user) in Casdoor.
+- `/api/get-account`: gets the user object for the currently logged-in account.
+It is a Casdoor-only API to obtain all information of the [user](/docs/basic/core-concepts#user) in Casdoor.